-As this heat wave progresses, fuel conditions are moderately dry at the surface in most areas.
+As the next heat wave begins, fuel conditions are only moderately dry at the surface in most areas.
 The exceptions are the western side of the Yukon Flats, the Middle Tanana Valley, and parts of Copper River Basin.
-However, fine fuels are quickly drying in other areas of the eastern and central Interior, and by Wednesday much of the state will have burnable surface fuels.
+However, fine fuels will quickly dry in other areas of the eastern Interior, and by Wednesday much of the state will have burnable surface fuels.

-Indices indicate that duff layers are drying in parts of the eastern and central Interior, leading to greater resistance to control.
+Indices indicate that duff layers are drying in parts of the eastern and central Interior, indicating greater resistance to control.
 These are also the areas where most ignitions have occurred, and fire activity is focused.
 There is higher potential for human ignitions around South Central by next weekend.
 Fires there will primarily be in surface fuels and will not have support from deeper layers and so should display a lower resistance to control.
 Despite that, with tight resources, IA will still be a challenge to catch any such fires.